The thought of citrus and salt might bring a tasty cocktail to mind. But those ingredients can also be a cheap and natural defense against fleas.

 The active ingredients in these solutions include chemicals such as imidacloprid, fipronil, permethrin, methoprene, and pyriproxyfen, all of which have caused serious health problems in animals in laboratories.

-Mother Earth News offers the following caution: Any time you use a flea repellent, natural or otherwise, be sure to put the treated pet outside for a few hours in order to keep any fleas already on your pet from escaping into your home.
+Just be sure to put the treated pet outside for a few hours in order to keep any fleas already on your pet from escaping into your home.

 Making your home unwelcoming

 A key component of the battle at home is to vacuum, vacuum, vacuum.
 Then, vacuum again just to be safe.
 Finally, dump the bag in a garbage can outside the home, as fleas can still live in the garbage.

 Furniture, especially items frequented by your pet, should be vacuumed frequently as well.
 Launder the pet’s bed weekly during flea season in the warmest months.